flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-21-qq/index.md

 colorpaletteclassname: '--light-pink'
 cards:
   - order: 0
-    body: "> ‘Whether overseas or right here at home in D.C., we didn’t think a\x14 we just knew we needed to act.
-That’s the Marine in all of us.’  \n  \n  \n  \nMarine Capt.
+    body: "> \"Whether overseas or right here at home in D.C., we didn’t think a\x14 we just knew we needed to act.
+That’s the Marine in all of us.\"  \n  \nMarine Capt.
 Trey Gregory, who rushed into a senior public housing complex in DC alongside fellow Marines and firefighters to rescue residents.
 10 people had minor injuries but everyone survived.
 The DC Fire Chief said that might not have been the case without the Marines."
     _key: card-1-409b2b3f-72f8-4af1-b34d-0c7023cbc31b
   - order: 1
-    body: "> ‘This shy lady walks in and sings a\x18I Can’t Make You Love Me’ and the show turned into full color.”  \n  \n  \n  \nSimon Cowell, speaking about Carrie Underwood's audition at American Idol 14 years ago as he honored the Country Music Star receiving her star on the Hollywood Walk of Fame."
+    body: "> \"This shy lady walks in and sings a\x18I Can’t Make You Love Me’ and the show turned into full color.”  \n  \n  \n  \nSimon Cowell, speaking about Carrie Underwood's audition at American Idol 14 years ago as he honored the Country Music Star receiving her star on the Hollywood Walk of Fame."
     _key: card-2-a70a23e7-4a81-40a4-9bf5-b1d1afbbade2
   - order: 2
     body: >-
-      > ‘… the world would start to rot.’
+      > "… the world would start to rot."